jbuitt/nwws-python-client/README.md

   "password": "[password]",
   "resource": "[resource]",
   "archivedir": "[archivedir]",
-  "pan_run": "[pan_run]"
+  "pan_run": "[pan_run]",
+  "pan_run_log": "[pan_run_log]"
 }
 ```

-The variables `[username]` and `[password]` are your NWWS-2 OI credentials obtained by signing up [on the NOAA Weather Wire Service website](http://www.nws.noaa.gov/nwws/#NWWS_OI_Request).
-You may use whatever string you would like for `[resource]` and the `[archivedir]` variable is the directory on your system where you would like to store the downloaded products.
-The `[pan_run]` variable is optional and specifies the path to a script or program that you'd like to run on product arrival.
+The variables `[username]` and `[password]` are required and refer to your NWWS-2 OI credentials obtained by signing up [on the NOAA Weather Wire Service website](http://www.nws.noaa.gov/nwws/#NWWS_OI_Request).

+You may use whatever string you would like for `[resource]`.
+The variable is required.

+The `[archivedir]` variable is optional and specifies the directory on your system where you would like to store the downloaded products.
+The variable is optional in case you'd like to avoid saving products to your local system and only process them using a `[pan_run]` command, defined below.

+The `[pan_run]` variable is also optional and specifies the path to a script or program that you'd like to run on product arrival.
 The client automatically passes the full path to the product to the supplied script or program.

-Now run the client:
+If `[archivedir]` is not specified, the product is temporarily saved to your `/tmp/` directory and then removed after the program or script is run.

+The `[pan_run_log]` variable is an optional variable to specify the log file where messages are run when the `[pan_run]` program script is run.
+Otherwise, the messages will be send to /dev/null.

+The client has the following usage:

 ```
 $ python nwws2.py /path/to/config/file
 ```

-Provided that you're able to connect to the NWWS and your credentials are accepted, you will start to see products appear in the supplied archive directory in the following format:
+Provided that you're able to connect to the NWWS and your credentials are accepted, you will start to see products downloaded, and if the `[archivedir]` config variable was specified, you'll see the products saved to the directory in the following format:

 ```
 [archivedir]/